openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_request`:

-- The Authorization Server does not expect a PIN in the Pre-Authorized Code Flow but the Client provides a PIN.
+- The Authorization Server does not expect a Transaction Code in the Pre-Authorized Code Flow but the Client provides a Transaction Code.
-- The Authorization Server expects a PIN in the Pre-Authorized Code Flow but the Client does not provide a PIN.
+- The Authorization Server expects a Transaction Code in the Pre-Authorized Code Flow but the Client does not provide a Transaction Code.

 `invalid_grant`:

-- The Authorization Server expects a PIN in the Pre-Authorized Code Flow but the Client provides the wrong PIN.
+- The Authorization Server expects a Transaction Code in the Pre-Authorized Code Flow but the Client provides the wrong Transaction Code.
 - The End-User provides the wrong Pre-Authorized Code or the Pre-Authorized Code has expired.

 `invalid_client`: